G-Two/homeassistant-subaru/README.md

 `fetch`, `update`, `lock`, `unlock`, `lights`, `lights_stop`, `horn`, `horn_stop`, `remote_start`, `remote_stop`, `charge_start`, `preset_name`

-# Home Assistant Subaru Integration - Dev Container
+## Development

-This devcontainer provides a complete Home Assistant environment for testing the Subaru integration.
+The devcontainer provides a complete Home Assistant environment for developing and testing the Subaru integration.

-## Getting Started
+### Getting Started

 1. Open this folder in VS Code
 2. When prompted, click "Reopen in Container" (or run "Remote-Containers: Reopen in Container" from the command palette)